A narrative commons for all the ideas, people, technologies, behaviors, and organizations that are working to improve global sustainability.

 Think Impact 11/28/06

-Saul Garlick founded the Student Movement for Real Change to empower students in the United States to learn more about the Global South and to improve conditions there.
-With chapters growing across the country, the Student Movement has helped construct classrooms in South Africa and is raising funds to construct a water pipeline in Kayafungo, Kenya.
+Saul Garlick founded the Student Movement for Real Change to empower U.S. students to learn more about the Global South and to improve conditions there.
+The Student Movement has helped construct classrooms in South Africa and is raising funds to construct a water pipeline in Kayafungo, Kenya.

 Keith Slack 11/21/06